 Split tunneling is a common VPN feature designed to let you bypass your secure connection with specific apps.
 You might use split tunneling if you don’t have privacy concerns with a certain app and want a faster internet connection.

-For example, you could be using your VPN to stream foreign content, but you want to browse the internet in your local region.
+For example, you could be using your VPN to stream foreign content, but what if you want to browse the internet in your local region?
 You could use split tunneling to let your web browser bypass the VPN, while you continue accessing regional streaming content through your secure connection.

 You can find the split tunneling feature in the connection settings of the Windscribe VPN app.